buildwithaura/aura/README.md

 Clone the repo in your machine:

     git clone http://github.com/aura-cms/aura.git
+    cd aura

+You can Rackup from the `default/` directory:

+    cd default
+    rackup

 You can install a copy of the gem like so:

-    cd aura
     gem build *.gemspec
     gem install *.gem

-Or you can:

- * Rackup from the `default/` directory
- * Add `bin/` to your path to get the *aura* command without installing the gem

 ## Authors and copyright